-Nearly 96 per cent of materials in a cell phone are recyclable.
+Nearly 96% of materials in a cell phone are recyclable.
 The Recycle My Cell program has set up 315 free collection sites across the province to help Albertans conveniently dispose of unwanted devices in an environmentally responsible manner.
 To find a drop-off location near you visit:

-In 2011, Alberta Environment (now Alberta Environment and Parks) signed a Memorandum of Understanding with the Canadian Wireless Telecommunications Association to formalize the Recycle My Cell program in Alberta and to identify performance indicators to measure overall performance.
+In 2011, Alberta Environment (now Alberta Environment and Protected Areas) signed a Memorandum of Understanding with the Canadian Wireless Telecommunications Association to formalize the Recycle My Cell program in Alberta and to identify performance indicators to measure overall performance.

 The Memorandum of Understanding has now concluded; however, the Recycle My Cell program continues to operate and provides Albertans with an opportunity to recycle their unwanted cell phones.
 The link below provides further details on the Memorandum of Understanding and results achieved.

 A pilot program was established for empty pesticide containers in 1980 by the department in cooperation with municipal authorities.
 The program has grown since then and now has temporary and permanent collection sites throughout the province.

 For more information, please see the section on Pesticide Container Collection at:

 All Albertans are encouraged to use re-useable shopping bags and to recycle single-use plastic bags.
 Please check with your local municipality or retailer to see if plastic bags can be recycled in your community.